dwyl/process-handbook/Finances/end-of-tax-year.md

 * [ ] Run the last payroll of the tax year a couple of weeks early.
 This is so you can check for any discrepancies _before_ submitting documents to HMRC (you can amend things afterwards, but obviously it's much trickier to do this after submission)
 * [ ] Ensure all payroll payments have been [properly reconciled](https://github.com/dwyl/hq/issues/449) [link to process doc TBC]
-* [ ] Now check the numbers - ensure that the total paid to employees and the total paid to HMRC matches the amount leaving your bank account, and that there are no random transactions in the wrong place (e.g. put reconciled to wrong account)
+* [ ] Now check the numbers - ensure that the total paid to employees plus the total paid to HMRC matches the amount leaving your bank account, and that there are no random transactions in the wrong place (e.g. put reconciled to wrong account)
   * Run _gross to net_ payroll report `(reports > all reports > payroll > gross to net)`.
   Select all employees and use the custom date range and change for the tax year e.g. 06/04/17 to 5/04/18